getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/breadcrumbs.md

 sidebar_order: 6
 ---

-The breadcrumbs interface specifies a series of application events, or `breadcrumbs`, that occurred before the main event.
-Its canonical name is `breadcrumbs`.
+The Breadcrumbs Interface specifies a series of application events, or "breadcrumbs", that occurred before an event.

+An [event]({%- link _documentation/development/sdk-dev/event-payloads/index.md -%}) may contain one or more breadcrumbs in an attribute named `breadcrumbs`.

-This interface is an object with a single `values` key containing an ordered list of breadcrumb objects.
+This interface is an object with a single `values` attribute containing an ordered list of breadcrumb objects.
 The entries are ordered from oldest to newest.
-Consequently, the last entry in the array should be the last entry before the event occurred.
+Consequently, the last entry in the list should be the last entry before the event occurred.

 Each breadcrumb has a few properties of which at least `timestamp` and `category` must be provided.
 The rest is optional, and depending on what is